Schizachyrium scoparium: Cultivation

-It is recommended for USDA zones 3 to 10.
+It is recommended for USDA hardiness zones 3 to 10.

 The plant grows best in full sun and on well-drained soils.
 It can be dug up and divided in spring, as many other perennials, for propagation or to reduce the size of an old, big plant.
 It can be burned in late winter or early spring in a prairie or meadow before new growth, like many American prairie grasses (big bluestem, Indian-grass, and switchgrass), which burn quickly and cleanly.

 Cultivars

 A number of cultivars have been developed.
 'Carousel' is a compact form with especially good fall color developed by Chicagoland Grows.
 'The Blues' is a selection that has bluer foliage.
 'Standing Ovation' is a tight, upright form with bluer and thicker blades and sturdier stems.